GrooveStomp/software-renderer/README.md

 # To Do

 - Fix rasterization bug.
 (See horizontal yellow line in rendering.)
-- Improve APIs; define an actual API.
-(Think about usage!)
 - Define materials beyond simple colors.
 - Interpolate materials across triangle surfaces.